ekagra-ranjan/Basketball-Game-Projectile/README.md

 # Basketball Game

 Angry Bird style projectile motion based game made in HTML5 Canvas and Javascript.
+Playable in Web Browser (preferably Chrome or Chromium) of a computer as well as any touch enabled device.
 <br><br>